About the Montague Soapbox Race

 Racers will get two qualifying heats each, and go down the hill two at a time, side by side.
 No lane changing.
 Drifting out of your lane, across the line, will result in a 5 second penalty.
 Because of the single left turn on the hill, each racer will take the left lane on one heat and the right lane on their other heat, with the combined time from the two heats being used as their final total.

-Only "Adult Racers" who are 20+ will race from the top on the ramps.
-Kid Racers and Teen Racers will start farther down the hill, at points based on their age group.
+Only "Adult Racers" who are 20+ will race from the top, optionally on the ramps.
+Teens will also start at the top of the hill, but not on the ramps.
+Kid Racers will start farther down the hill, at points based on their age group.

-The fastest three in each group will win a real metal trophy cup.
+The fastest three in each group will win a trophy cup.

 Racers will also be judged by creativity.
 The more flambouyant, the better.
 Costumes and soundtracks are encouraged.
 But please, no capes!